942860759/DocumentCollection/SeleniumTutorial.md

 ![Alt text](https://github.com/942860759/DocumentCollection/blob/master/img/4.png)
 You have a version conflict in Guava.
 Selenium WebDriver (not WebDriverManager) depends transitively of a given version of Guava, and it seems you are using another one in your project.
-I would use the latest versions of both.
+I would use the latest versions of both.<br>
-修改如下部分：
+修改如下部分：<br>
 ![Alt text](https://github.com/942860759/DocumentCollection/blob/master/img/5.png)